ubccr/ccrdocs/pages/hpc/jobs.md

 #### squeue

-To see all of your jobs in across all CCR clusters:
+To see all of your jobs across all CCR clusters:
 ````
 squeue -M all -u $LOGNAME
 ````